 3. Fly LATAM Airlines in Business Class From Los Angeles to Santiago

-The March 2016 devaluation had the least effect on premium cabin redemptions to Central and South America.
-Flying LATAM in business class to South America Region 1 (which includes Peru) and South America Region 2 (which includes Chile) did not see a price increase.
+Flying LATAM in business class to South America Region 1 (which includes Peru) and South America Region 2 (which includes Chile) remains one of the best ways to use AA miles.

 One-way business class flights to South America Region 1 will cost 30,000 miles each way, and one-way business class flights to South America Region 2 will cost 57,500 American Airlines miles.

 The easiest way to search LATAM flights is through British Airways’ website.
 Premium cabin availability can be tough to find, but with a little flexibility and patience, you should have the chance to experience LATAM.

-Note that not all LATAM flights operate every day, so try switching to different days of the week if you have having trouble finding availability.
+Note that not all LATAM flights operate every day, so try switching to different days of the week if you’re having trouble finding availability.

 You can also try searching for availability on LATAM’s own website under LANPASS.
 If you aren’t already a member, you’ll have to sign up for a membership before you can search your desired dates and routes.
 LATAM will show you a calendar of options for your ticket.

 Keep in mind that LATAM uses the metric system, so don’t be alarmed by the number of kilometers LATAM’s site says you’ll need for an award ticket.
 Since you’re booking with your American miles, it’s the AA mileage chart that will apply anyway.

-Call up AA reservations with the LATAM flight information to book your desired award tickets with AAvantage bonus miles.
+Call up AA reservations at 1-800-882-8880 with the LATAM flight information to book your desired award tickets with AAdvantage bonus miles.

-4. Fly From Dallas to New Zealand With Qantas Airlines in Business Class
+4. Fly From Dallas to New Zealand With Qantas in Business Class

 Qantas now has nonstop service to Sydney from Los Angeles and San Francisco, which makes flying Qantas a great option for flights to the South Pacific.

 In first class, these flights would cost 110,000 miles each way.
 You can get there in economy for 40,000 miles.

-Search for AAdvantage award travel availability on Qantas.com, then call American Airlines reservations to book.
+Search for AAdvantage award travel availability on BA.com, then call American Airlines reservations to book.

 5. Check out French Polynesia on Air Tahiti Nui From the U.S.